Blazing Zone Dualchef - Barbecue Outdoorchef - Free user manual and instructions

 2. Participants and warranty conditions

-If it becomes recognised that a warranty claim must be made, said warranty claim must be asserted against the warranty provider within two months.
+If it becomes recognized that a warranty claim must be made, said warranty claim must be asserted against the warranty provider within two months.
 Otherwise, the warranty claim will be excluded.
 For obvious defects, this limitation period begins upon receipt of the product.
-OUTDOORCHEF therefore recommends that you inspect the product for detects immediately upon receipt.
+OUTDOORCHEF therefore recommends that you inspect the product for defects immediately upon receipt.

 3. Scope